isomerpages/URA-ILSG/index.md

 title: i Light Singapore
 description: i Light Singapore is Asia’s Leading Sustainable Light Festival in Marina Bay
 permalink: /
-notification: In response to the COVID-19 situation, i Light Singapore 2020 has been cancelled.
+notification: Our main website is under construction and we will be back with details on the next edition of the festival.
+Stay tuned!
 sections:
     - hero:
         title: i Light Singapore
-        subtitle: i Light Singapore is Asia’s Leading Sustainable Light Festival in Marina Bay<br><br>Our main website is under construction and we should be back soon, together with details on the next edition of the festival.
-Stay tuned!<br><br>
+        subtitle: Asia’s Leading Sustainable Light Festival in Marina Bay
         background: /images/iLSGHEROBANNER(F).jpg
         url: "https://www.instagram.com/ilightsingapore/"
         button: Find Out More
     - infopic:
-        title: Acknowledgement
+        title: Acknowledgements
         image: /images/acklogo.png
         alt: Members of the Ministry of ABC in suits
 ---